scales-okn/satyrn-api/README.md

 /api/results/20e114c2-ef05-490c-bdd8-f6f271a6733f/1/Contribution/?contributionRecipient=illinois
   - The search endpoint for version # 1 of ring with id 20e114c2-ef05-490c-bdd8-f6f271a6733f with a search on the Contribution entity's contributionRecipient attribute with query "illinois"

+## Bootstrapping Configs in v2.1

+Satyrn is now a multi-service platform, with a Core API (this repo), a frontend UX, and a "backend-for-frontend"/user service for storing users/rings/notebooks (both in the satyrn-ux repo).
+While doing development on the platform, you have two setup options:

+1. Pull both satyrn-api and satyrn-ux repos, set up both codebases, and run three services that point at each other (Core API, frontend, and "backend-for-frontend" or "BfF" service).
+In this configuration, the BfF will provide rings to the Core API based on the ring id or _rid_ (e.g. 20e114c2-ef05-490c-bdd8-f6f271a6733f) and you can leverage the frontend for testing (or Postman/similar for communication with the API directly).
+If you follow instructions to set up environments as described above and in the satyrn-ux repo, this configuration should *just work* (but bug reports are always accepted).

+2. Pull only the satyrn-api repo, set it up, and run just the one Core API service.
+In this configuration, you will have to leverage Postman/similar to communicate with the API, and the recommend settings for your environment are:

+ - FLASK_ENV = development (should be the case anyway, but this means an API key isn't required and bootstrapping rings directly is allowed)
+ - SATYRN_SITE_CONFIG = <relevant pointer to a local site.json configured like the one in satyrn-templates/basic_v2-1 to include rings to bootstrap at platform initialization>

+ If those environment variables are set, the Core API will support loading rings at init, and you can specify the rings to load via the site.json config (again, see satyrn-templates/basic_v2-1 for a working example).

+__Important note__: the Core API now expects v2.1 ring configs, so earlier (like those in satyrn-templates/basic_v2) are no longer directly supported by current iterations of the platform.
+See satyrn-templates/basic_v2-1 for a working schema example.